neerajjha549/rdbms-from-scratch/README.md

 -   **REPL Interface**: A simple Read-Eval-Print-Loop for interacting with the database.

--   **B+ Tree for Indexing**: Data is stored and indexed in a B+ Tree structure.
+-   **Feature-Complete B+ Tree for Indexing**: Data is stored and indexed in a robust B+ Tree structure.

     -   All leaf nodes are linked sequentially, allowing for highly efficient full-table scans.

-    -   The tree supports splitting leaf and internal nodes recursively up to the root.
+    -   Supports splitting leaf and internal nodes recursively up to the root.

+    -   Supports deletion with node merging and rebalancing to maintain tree structure and performance.

 -   **Basic CRUD Operations**: